 - 1. Make available to students placed in homestay, adequate tools to provide feedback to the LC Member - 2.
 Require homestays to provide an annual updated form. - 3.
 Re-inspect homestays every three years and provide documented information of results of the inspection. - 4.
-Ensure that CRCs are updated at least every five years for all LC Members 18 and older. - 5.
+Ensure that CRCs are updated at least every five years for all who usually reside in the homestay who are 18 and older. - 5.
 Have a process in place for tracking and ensuring homestay inspection and CRCs are completed.